Organization & Administration

 Meeting Schedule:

-At least twice per year as called by the Chair.
+Once per semester (fall and spring), and as called by the Chair.

 Membership: